ryancdotorg/sha2sum/README.md

 ## Description

-sha2sum is a re-implementation of the GNU core utilities sha256sum, sha384sum, and sha512sum with public domain equivalent licensing.
-Most of the same functionality is supported with identical command line options.
+`sha2sum` is a re-implementation of `sha256sum`, `sha384sum`, and `sha512sum`
+with public domain equivalent licensing.
+With the exception of not supporting the `-z`, `--zero`, and `--tag` command line options, `sha2sum` can act as a drop-in replacement for the GNU core utilities programs of the same names.

+Special optimizations are included for faster processing of large blocks of `0x00` or `0xff` bytes.
+This can be useful for computing hashes of storage media.

+Size-optimized (but slower) hash implementations are also included, and will be used if `sha2sum` is built with the `-Os` compiler flag.

+Alternatively, `sha2sum` can be linked against `libcrypto` (OpenSSL) which has significantly faster assembly implementations for many platforms.

 ## Getting Started